Annual General Meeting

 The annual meeting is an opportunity for members to participate in important OMA decisions, and all members eligible to vote under the OMA bylaws may vote.

-The AGM agenda includes core corporate business such as:
+The May 7 AGM agenda included core corporate business such as:

 A member proposal is a formal way for members to bring an issue forward for consideration by the membership.
 The following outlines proposals, submitted by members, that all members will be asked to vote on at the AGM.